 Attend a march for racial justice

-While the typical Pride marches throughout June have been canceled, recent events have sparked a tsunami of protests against racial injustice in the U.S. Though we may not be able to hit the streets with our rainbow flags for typical Pride parades, we can head out in protest for black lives, many of whom are themselves queer and LGBTQ+.
+While many typical Pride marches throughout June have been canceled this year, we can head out in protest for black lives, many of whom are themselves queer and LGBTQ+.
 Transmission of COVID-19 may be reduced in outdoor gatherings compared to indoor gatherings; regardless, be sure to practice safety measures to reduce spread of the virus.
 Wear a mask, bring hand sanitizer and gloves, and bring extra supplies for others.

 Virtual parties have become more popular throughout the last few months as COVID-19 has forced us to adapt to a socially dstanced lifestyle.
 Why not utilize this new excitement around virtual get togethers by hosting a Pride party?
 Invite those who need queer community.
 Encourage everyone to decorate their background with Pride-themed colors and posters if they’d like.
 Get creative with it!